x-systems/phlex-data/docs/model.rst

 .. php:class:: Model

-Probably the most significant class in ATK Data - Model - acts as a Parent for all your entity classes::
+Probably the most significant class in Phlex Data - Model - acts as a Parent for all your entity classes::

-   class User extends \Atk4\Data\Model
+   class User extends \Phlex\Data\Model

 You must define individual classes for all your business entities.
-Other frameworks may rely on XML or annotations, in ATK everything is defined inside your "Model" class through pure PHP (See Initialization below)
+Other frameworks may rely on XML or annotations, in Phlex everything is defined inside your "Model" class through pure PHP (See Initialization below)

 Once you create instance of your model class, it can be recycled.
 With a single